The Society of Folk Dance Historians (SFDH)

 Roy said, "Truly the real accomplishment that made all other accomplishments possible, was the GATHERING of such a wonderful, creative, energetic, and loving group of friends, who were always ready to help: to plan a party or a meal, an impromptu skit or joke, to sweep a floor or dance on it, to sing, play music, decorate or costume, and to help a beginner.
 It was this group that made things happen."

 Zibby died on May 1, 1983 after an epic battle with cancer.
-Roy wanted their vast collection of folk dance costumes to be used, so he took them to Jane Frwell's Folklore Village outside of Dodgeville, Wisconsin.
+Roy wanted their vast collection of folk dance costumes to be used, so he took them to Folklore Village Farm.
 There, he met and married Jane's incredibly competent Executive Director, Jane Seaton.
 They returned to Texas, where Jane initiated adult education programs in Boerne, Texas.
-They moved to Jane's native England in the late 1990s, and Roy gave his 60-year collection of folk dance materials to the Society of Folk Dance Historians Archives.
+They moved to Jane's native England in the late 1990s, and Roy gave his 60-year collection of folk dance materials to the Society of Folk Dance Historians archives.

 This page © 2018 by Ron Houston.